Lebanon Valley College: Early history (1866–1897)

-A note worth mentioning: The college charter, granted in 1867, specifically stated that Lebanon Valley College was established for the education of both sexes.
-Indeed, Lebanon Valley College can claim that it has been coeducational longer than any other college east of the Allegheny Mountains.
+The college charter, granted in 1867, specifically stated that Lebanon Valley College was established for the education of both sexes, so Lebanon Valley College can claim that it has been coeducational longer than any other college east of the Allegheny Mountains.
 However, the curricula were different for men and women, a condition created from a compromise after an uproar in the founding church over the equal treatment of men and women.
 The "Ladies Course" included modern languages, painting, drawing, wax flower and fruit making, and music.
 By 1878, the college catalog began announcing that experience showed that there was no difference between men and women in their ability to master college courses, an unpopular idea at its time.

 This was also the time of the founding literary societies: Philokosmian, Clionian, and Kalozetean, which bear no resemblance to their present fraternity and sorority selves.
 They met regularly to debate topics and discuss essays.
 Other activities included mixed socials, parades, the annual Chestnut Picnic, and other special events throughout the years.